Monthly Tech-Tip from Tony Hansen SignUp

 In hobby ceramics and pottery it is common to layer glazes for visual effects.
 Using brush-on glazes it is easy.
 But how to do it with dipping glazes?
 Or apply brush-ons on to dipped base coats?

-Key phrases linking here: glaze layering, multi-layering - Learn more
+Key phrases linking here: glaze layering, multi-layering, multi-layered - Learn more

 Details

-In hobby ceramics (at low temperatures) layering of glazes for decorative effects is commonplace, there are what seem like myriads of choices of bottled glaze products.
-Even stoneware potters are increasingly adopting bottled brush-on glazes for their stoneware pottery and porcelain, suppliers showrooms are now dominated by bottled glazes.
-The idea of mixing your own recipe and dipping ware now seems quaint to many potters.
-This is in spite of the fact that bottled glazes are very expensive.
-Typically, three coats are applied.
-Each dries slowly, hardening as it does so (the glazes contain binders).
-This provides a stable base for the next one.
-Although the process is slow (compared to dipping) and it is more difficult to get even coverage, the interactions between layers of varying degrees of opacity, melt fluidity and especially color can produce stunning visual effects.
+In hobby ceramics (at low temperatures) layering of glazes for decorative effects is commonplace - there are what seem like myriads of choices of bottled glaze products.
+Even potters are increasingly adopting them for their stoneware pottery and porcelain, suppliers' showrooms are now dominated by bottled brushing glazes.
+The idea of DIY dipping glazes now seems quaint to many, even though bottled ones are very expensive.
+Multiple coats are typically applied.
+Each dries slowly, hardening as it does so (because it contains binders), providing a stable base for the next one.
+Although the process is slow (compared to dipping) and more difficult to get even coverage, the interactions between layers of varying degrees of opacity, melt fluidity and color produce stunning visual effects - they are an endless source of social media posts.

 As noted, commercial bottled glazes contain a binder, typically CMC gum.
-Why?
-Consider traditional dipping glazes.
-They are intended as single-layer.
-They are just powdered minerals with a percentage of clay, typically 15-25%, it suspends the slurry and hardens the layer as it dries.
-Dipping glazes can apply to bisque in the needed thickness with one quick dip and they can dry enough to permit handling within seconds.
-But, their bond with the bisque ware is fragile, especially if the surface is smoother or denser or the bisque is damp.
-Still, as long as the layer is not too thick, the bond is able to withstand the tension imposed by the shrinkage during drying (without cracks forming).
-But, the traditional dipping glazes normally can only be layered under special conditions.
-If the bisque is absorbent, the first layer is still damp (not wet) and it is not too thick a second dipped coat might not pull the first one off.
-Likewise, control of the raw clay content can help make multi-layering possible (e.g. if a recipe contains 30% raw kaolin, 15% calcined and 15% raw would reduce the drying shrinkage, if a recipe lacks clay, and therefore is not bonding well with the bisque, sourcing some of the Al2O3 from kaolin instead of feldspar will bond it better.
-But you need glaze chemistry to do that).
+In contrast, dipping glazes traditionally mixed by potters, are just powdered minerals with a percentage of clay, typically 15-25%, which suspends the slurry and hardens the layer as it dries (and also shrinks it somewhat).
+These can apply to bisque in the needed thickness with one quick dip and often dry enough to permit handling within seconds.
+But, their bond with the bisque ware is fragile, especially if the bisque surface is smooth, damp or dense - or the glaze has either excessive or inadequate clay.
+Still, as long as the first layer is not too thick, the bond with the body is sometimes able to withstand the tension imposed when a second layer rewets and restresses it.
+But, more often, the second coat pulls the first one off (resulting in peeling or formation of cracks).
+Glazes recipes that don't pass a sanity check are most likely to fail.

-But for serious multi-layering of glazes that you mix yourself, there is one principle method: Adding gum to the recipe.
+For serious multi-layering of DIY glazes, there is one principle method, as noted above: Adding enough gum to produce a base coat dipping glaze.
 1% is a good starting point.
 Gummed glazes are runnier, they drip (and drip more) and dry slowly on bisque.
-Traditional potters, used to single-layer dipping glazes, can be shocked at how different it is to work with gummed glazes.
-They won’t flocculate, the only practical way to make them thicker is raising the specific gravity (as high as 1.6, vs. dipping which can be as low as 1.4).
-You need to learn ways to apply them evenly and quickly.
-More absorbent bisque helps (e.g. fired to cone 06).
-Even heating thinner ware before dipping will greatly accelerate drying speed.
-Ware needs to be designed to be able to drain to a single point after dipping (since it is often necessary to hold a piece upside down for a minute while waiting for dripping to stop).
-Of course, spray application is also an option, but multilayering will likely still be necessary.
-And runs will be a constant issue.
-And periods of drying between each coat..
+Traditional potters, used to single-layer gumless dipping glazes, can be shocked at how different it is to work with these.
+They won’t flocculate, the only practical way to increase viscosity is raising the specific gravity (as high as 1.6).
+Techniques to apply them evenly must be learned.
+Unless bisque ware is heated to accelerate drying, patience and ingenuity are needed to get even coverage of adequate thickness.
+Single dripping points are typically the best drainage option.
+Of course, spray application is an option, but achieving multilayering will still be time consuming and runs will be a constant issue.

-Layering Commercial Bottled Glazes Over a Base Coat you Mix Yourself
+Layering Commercial Bottled Glazes Over a DIY Base Coat

-As noted above, your glaze needs to be gummed (e.g. 1%).
+As already noted, the key is to mix the slurry as a base coat dipping glaze, these are gummed, but less so that brushing glazes.
 If it is then it will tolerate layers of commercial products.
 All ware needs some sort of cover or base glaze and it makes a lot of sense (especially economic sense) to mix that yourself.
 You may find that a low percentage of gum will work, that will be a benefit since the glaze will dry faster and go on more evenly.

 Firing Issues Regarding Layering of Glazes